 - Phase 1.
-Let's say we start sending on Monday.
+It's the first Tuesday in the new cadence you're looking to establish.
 In this phase we send only to our internal emails.
 We make sure all of our staff opens and clicks on those emails, and if any end up in spam, we make sure to mark them as "not spam".
 We can send to both our personal and corporate email addresses, and send to as many as we have available to us (consider using Bulk Contact Importing and create a list of "Internal" email addresses).

 - Phase 3.
-On Wednesday, we first check our last campaign and make sure it got at least a 20% open rate.
-If it did, we move to the next phase and send about 500 emails.
+On Tuesday of the following week, we first check our phase 2 campaign and make sure it got at least a 20% open rate.
+If it did, we move to the next phase and send about 200-400 emails.

 Key Take Away:

 It's important that email sending providers identify a pattern for your email sending.
 Providers like consistency, so if you send only a few hundred emails, once a week, then suddenly send out 10,000 emails a day for a week, they're going to suspect something is wrong.
 In short, avoid saving all of your quota for use all at once at the end of the month.
 Try to build up slowly to your expected volume of traffic and stick to it.
-It's OK to deviate slightly, but if you spend more than a month without sending emails, you'll need to re-establish your reputation before you can send out your full volume of emails.
+This refers to both the number of distributions you do throughout the month, as well as the days of the week you distribute on.
+If you select Tuesdays and Thursdays as your distribution days, stick with those days throughout the warmup and continue it throughout your ongoing email marketing efforts.
+It's OK to deviate slightly, but again, if you spend more than a month without sending emails, you'll need to re-establish your reputation by reverting back to phases 2 and 3 before returning to your full volume of emails.